 In addition to their Arts discipline major and minor and other Arts requirements, students undertaking some Arts courses can study another major in a non-Arts discipline.
 If students wish to undertake the 60-point APAC accredited major in psychology in addition to counting 48 points towards a non-Arts major, they will be permitted to count the additional 12 points as the further 12 points in Arts units.

 For further information, see the Faculty of Medicine, Nursing and Health Sciences section of this handbook, or contact email@example.com; telephone +61 3 9905 3965.

-Students may complete single units, a major or minor in visual culture towards the core Arts component of their Bachelor of Arts degree or associated double degrees.
+Students may complete single units, a major or minor in art history and theory towards the core Arts component of their Bachelor of Arts degree or associated double degrees.
 Honours is also available.
-Refer to the 'Areas of study' section in this Handbook for information on the units required for a major, minor or honours in visual culture.
+Refer to the 'Areas of study' section in this Handbook for information on the units required for a major, minor or honours in art history and theory.

 For further information, see the Faculty of Art, Design and Architecture section of this Handbook; email firstname.lastname@example.org; telephone +61 3 9903 1857; visit Department of Theory of Art and Design website.

 In addition to their Arts discipline major and minor and other Arts requirements, students undertaking some Arts courses can study another major in a non-Arts discipline.
 The faculties offering disciplines and units that are of interest to Arts students include Art and Design, Business and Economics, Information Technology, Medicine Nursing and Health Sciences and Science.
 Students should refer to individual faculty sections in this handbook to obtain detailed information on the choices available and consult with the faculty that owns particular units regarding unit prerequisites or quotas.

 The Faculty of Arts offers double-degree programs with most other faculties of the university.
 These degrees are of particular interest to students who wish to pursue disciplines from different faculties.